ojycojyc/RandomWalk/README.md

 Furthermore, I will store the values of these runs in a Dataframe so to perform further statistical analysis on them.

 Here are some examples of questions that can be asked:

-    1- Given steps of size __ and a square terrain of size __, what is the average minimum number of steps before an unit positioned at the center of the square reaches (beyond) the borders?
+    1- Given steps of size N and a square terrain of size N2, what is the average minimum number of steps before an unit positioned at the center of the square reaches (beyond) the borders?

-    2- What is the probability of reaching position ___ starting from position ___, on a square terrain with side lengths ___?
+    2- What is the probability of reaching position (X,Y) starting from position (X0,Y0), on a square terrain with side lengths N2?

-    3- If ___ units are placed on this square terrain (randomly or not), how many collisions can be expected on average during a run?
+    3- If S units are placed on this square terrain (randomly or not), how many collisions can be expected on average during a run?

    ETC...

 I know that many of these questions are actually a matter of solving for probabilities and/or stochastic processes.
 However, it is my opinion that there is still some value in being able to obtain the answers through simulations of the sort.